Carrington-dev/oktaweb/README.md

-Here’s a sample `README.md` for setting up **Django authentication with Okta** using OAuth 2.0 / OIDC (OpenID Connect), including JWT support:

----

 # 🔐 Django Authentication with Okta

 This project demonstrates how to implement authentication in a Django application using **Okta** via OAuth 2.0 / OpenID Connect (OIDC), and how to issue and verify **JWTs** for secure communication between frontend and backend.